Canon PowerShot S330 DIGITAL ELPH vs. Canon PowerShot ELPH 320 HS

 ELPH 320 HS sensor is approx. 1.33x bigger than S330 DIGITAL ELPH sensor.

-Note: You are comparing sensors of very different generations.
 There is a gap of 10 years between Canon S330 DIGITAL ELPH (2002) and Canon ELPH 320 HS (2012).
-Ten years is a lot of time in terms of technology, meaning newer sensors are overall much more efficient than the older ones.

 Pixel pitch tells you the distance from the center of one pixel (photosite) to the center of the next.
 It tells you how close the pixels are to each other.